dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 **Short Interpretation**: ideally, no stockouts should occur and therefore the number of stockouts over a period of twelve months should also be zero.
 In the worst case, the item was out of stock during all twelve reporting periods.
 Note that the determination whether an item is out of stock at the time of the monthly reporting (usually at the end of the month after the physical stock count has been completed) is only a "snapshot" and it is not possible to determine for how many days during that month the item was out of stock.
 **Corrective action**: the stockout duration is decreased by corrective action prompted by any stockout (see above).
 **Aggregation options**: the stockout duration of items can be aggregated (summed) across healthcare facilities.
-**Visualization options**:  pivot table and column chart.
+**Visualisation options**:  pivot table and column chart.

 ##### Stockout duration by item / days with stockouts
 **Definition**: over a period of one month, number of days for which the stock on hand at the end of the day was zero (stockout).
 **Reporting period**: daily.
 **Calculation**: for each day during the twelve month period determine whether a stockout was recorded at the end of that day and then count the number of days for which a stockout was reported.
 **Short Interpretation**: ideally, no stockouts should occur and therefore the number of daily stockouts over a period of one month should also be zero.
 In the worst case, the item was out of stock during all days of the respective month.
-Note that the maximum number of stockout days depend on the number of days in the respective month.
+Note that the maximum number of stockout days depends on the number of days in the respective month.
 Note that the determination whether an item is out of stock at the time of the daily recording (usually during the night for automated Schedulers) is only a "snapshot" and it is not possible to determine for how many hours during that day the item was out of stock.
 **Corrective action**: the stockout duration is decreased by corrective action prompted by any stockout (see above).
 **Aggregation options**: the stockout duration of items can be aggregated (summed) across healthcare facilities.
-**Visualization options**: pivot table and column chart.
+**Visualisation options**: pivot table and column chart.

 ##### Stock coverage time by item / months of stock
-**Definition**: the stock coverage time (in months), sometimes called "months of stock" is the number of months the current stock would last provided that no stock is received and average demand is the same as during the period used for calculuating average demand.
+**Definition**: the stock coverage time (in months), sometimes called "months of stock" is the number of months the current stock would last provided that no stock is received and average demand is the same as during the period used for calculating average demand.
 **Reporting period**: monthly.
 **Calculation**: the simplest possible calculation is the most recent available stock on hand divided by the stock distribution of the past month.
 Alternatively the most recent available stock on hand can be divided by the last three (or six) months for example.
 Longer periods for average distributions are advised if the variability of distributions is high.
 **Short Interpretation**: a stock coverage time of zero corresponds to a stockout.
-The desired (ideal) stock coverage time depends on the inventory control polidy and the parameters which are in use.
+The desired (ideal) stock coverage time depends on the inventory control policy and the parameters which are in use.
 In the most commonly used periodic review order-up-to-level system (once a month the difference between stock distributions x (safety stock + review period + lead time) - stock on hand is ordered) the actual, physical stock level should never drop below the safety stock level and the maximum stock level should not exceed the safety stock level plus the working stock (demand during during the review period).
 This under the assumption that distribution quantities and lead times are steady.
 For example, if the safety stock is set to 2 months of average stock distributions and the review period is one month (monthly orders) then the stock on hand should not fall below 2 months of average stock distributions and not exceed 3 months.
 Stock levels will be lowest just before the (monthly) stock replenishment is received and highest just after the stock replenishment has been received and put away.
 **Corrective action**: if the stock coverage time falls below the safety stock level the corrective action prompted by any stockout (see above) should be taken.
 If the stock coverage time is too high, the stock does not expire (soon) and stock is being distributed regularly, stock levels will eventually decrease.
 If the item is no longer in use and/or expected to expire before it can be used, (part of) the stock should be redistributed to other healthcare facilities or returned to upstream medical stores for further use.
 **Aggregation options**: stock coverage times cannot be aggregated, neither across time periods, items or geographical levels as overstocks of one item or at one healthcare facility cannot compensate for shortages or stockouts of another item or at another healthcare facility.
-**Visualization options**: pivot table.
+**Visualisation options**: pivot table.

 ##### Stock coverage time / months of stock / distribution
 The ranges for the stock coverage time / months of stock / distribution are split evenly without qualifying any ranges as desirable or undesirable.
 The user will have to make this judgement depending on the inventory control policy in use.